Dr Cynthia Imogen Hammond, PhD

-Dr Cynthia Hammond was born in 1969 in Hamilton, Ontario.
+Dr Cynthia Hammond was born in 1969 in Hamilton, Ontario, on the traditional lands of the Haudenosaunee and the Anishinabewaki nations, near the Six Nations of the Grand River Reserve.
 Her parents, new immigrants to Canada, were settler-colonials from New Zealand.
-Hammond first studied painting, sculpture, and art history at McMaster University in Hamilton, and went on to do her MA in Art History at Concordia, graduating in 1996.
-She then graduated from Concordia University's Interdisciplinary Doctoral Program in 2002, winning the Governor-General's Gold Medal for her doctoral dissertation in that year.
-After teaching at the University of Western Ontario and at Carleton University, Dr Hammond held the first SSHRC-funded postdoctoral fellowship at the School of Architecture, McGill University from 2004-06.
-After being hired by Concordia's Department of Art History in 2006, she became Chair of that department from 2013-16.
-Dr Hammond is presently the lead Co-Director of the Centre for Oral History and Digital Storytelling (COHDS).
+Hammond studied painting, sculpture, and art history at McMaster University in Hamilton, and went on to do her MA in Art History at Concordia, graduating in 1996.
+She then graduated from Concordia's Interdisciplinary Doctoral Program in 2002, winning the Governor-General's Gold Medal for her dissertation.
+After teaching at the University of Western Ontario and Carleton University, Dr Hammond held the first SSHRC-funded postdoctoral fellowship at the School of Architecture, McGill University, from 2004-06.
+She was hired by Concordia's Department of Art History in 2006, and became Chair of that department from 2013-16.
+From 2017-20 Dr Hammond was the lead Co-Director of the Centre for Oral History and Digital Storytelling (COHDS).
+She is also a member of several research centres and institutes at Concordia and elsewhere.

-Dr Hammond is passionate in her teaching, research, and art.
-Feminism is central to her interdisciplinary practice and method, and to the way she researches and teaches histories of the city.
-Dr Hammond's research and creation address the roles of women, animals, and biological life in shaping designed landscapes and the built environment, focusing on exclusion, access, and agency.
+Feminisms are central to Dr Hammond's interdisciplinary practice, and the way she researches and teaches histories of the city.
+Dr Hammond's research and creation address the roles of women, animals, and biological life in shaping designed landscapes and the built environment.
 Her publications have explored a wide range of topics, including the history of architecture, installation art, photography, as well as the politics of public history and the notion of collective heritage.
-Dr Hammond's work, whether as a historian, artist, or interdisciplinary worker, is always grounded in the specifics of a given place, or site, and the living knowledge of residents, citizens, and occupants of different kinds.
+Dr Hammond's work is always grounded in the specifics of a given site, and the living knowledge of residents, citizens, and occupants of different kinds.
 She explores this method in her 2012 book, Architects, Angels, Activists, part of which may be downloaded here.

-Dr Hammond's most recent solo exhibition, Les Jardins des femmes, was shown at the Exhibition Room of the School of Architecture, McGill University, in June 2019 (the catalogue may be downloaded here).
-Her most recent group art exhibition, Safety Strategies, was held at Studio XX in February 2017 (Montréal).
-Dr Hammond also works with various creative collectives (pouf! art architecture, Urban Occupations Urbaines, Points de vue, LEAP, Waters Lost, Waters Found, Feminist City Light Capers) on workshops and art projects that connect Montreal's residents with urban history, directly engaging citizens' own interest in processes of development and change (see http://cynthiahammond.org).
+Much of Dr Hammond's creative practice focuses on gardens and other kinds of living landscapes.
+Her most recent solo exhibition, Les Jardins des femmes, was shown at the School of Architecture at McGill in June 2019 (the catalogue may be downloaded here).
+Her most recent group art exhibition, Safety Strategies, was held at Studio XX in February 2017.
+Dr Hammond also works with various creative collectives on projects that connect Montreal's residents with urban history, directly engaging citizens' own interest in processes of development and change (see http://cynthiahammond.org).